Simple, affordable life insurance quotes.

 The funds that are paid from a life insurance policy are received by the beneficiary free of income tax.
 That way, loved ones, and survivors are able to make use of the full amount that is provided by the policy.

-Today, there are some life insurance policies that also provide “living benefits.”
-These living benefits can be added as a rider on a life insurance policy.
+Today, there are some life policies that also provide “living benefits.”
+These living benefits can be added as a rider on an insurance policy.

 Living benefit riders offer access to some or all of the death benefit proceeds if the insured becomes diagnosed with a chronic illness, a critical illness, or a terminal illness, and must reside in a skilled nursing home facility